Visit the institution website for COVID‑19 updates

-MA Service Design welcome applicants from a broad range of backgrounds, from all over the world, from an Honours degree course in a field relevant to design or those with other, equivalent qualifications.
+MA Service Design welcomes applicants from a broad range of backgrounds, from all over the world.
+Applicants may have an Honours degree in a field relevant to design or may have other, equivalent qualifications.

-The course team also welcomes students with good degrees from social science backgrounds, and those who have previously worked in the industry, or those with relevant experience in non-traditional backgrounds, as well as those already within employment.
+The course also welcomes students with good degrees from social science, business and other backgrounds, those who have previously worked in the industry, or those with relevant experience in non-traditional backgrounds, as well as those already within employment.